RedSummit1/Personal-Website/README.md

 **Hello!**

-This is the future location for website, I will be making developments soon so say tuned!
+This is the future location for my website, I will be making developments soon so say tuned!